-Readers of all ages and ability levels can participate in PALS activities.
-PALS events often take place outside of the school day at libraries, on-site at Animal Friends, in schools or at community events.
+Readers of all ages and ability levels can participate in activities through our Pet-Assisted Literacy Services (PALS).
+These events and programs are less formal than Reading with Rover and sometimes take place outside of school at a library, community event or even on-site at Animal Friends.